 The final chapter in the legal brawl between giant property trust GPT and its shareholders drew to a close on Wednesday.
-The Davids won and the Goliath agreed to pay $75 million for allegedly failing to disclose in 2008 that the company was financially underperforming its previous forecasts.

 It was a two-year battle and it went to the wire.
 In class action cases, neither party wants the outcome to be determined by the courts and this was no exception.

 Allowing the courts to set precedents presents hazards for both sides.
 The corporate defendant would have to accept liability if it lost and the damages could be more onerous.
 For the shareholder plaintiffs, a poor outcome could be every bit as damaging if an unfavourable precedent was set.

 Corporate continuous disclosure is an area in which the phrase "the lawyers always win" is particularly apposite.
 This class action was mounted in 2011 by lawyers Slater & Gordon and bankrolled by a US litigation funder who, for its troubles, will probably get about 25 per cent of the proceeds.

 Thanks to the newly intense focus in this area, legal firms are raking in fees for ensuring companies adhere to legal disclosure responsibilities.
 For the legal fraternity, corporate disclosure is lucrative business.

 This is not a criticism of class action lawyers or those that fund them.
 They both have their place and without them shareholders would receive no financial redress.

 The real culprits in this particular case were the (then) board and management of GPT whose poor strategy decisions led to them producing a financial performance that they ultimately (allegedly) attempted to hide and eventually needed to correct.

 The genesis of the GPT saga dates back to a time (before the global financial crisis) when this staid, conservative property trust decided that these features were not sexy enough in a business era where debt and growth were the prevailing fashion.